Seattle Seahawk hires Oakland attorney after he says Vegas police threaten to blow his head off

 At the end of Bennett’s lengthy tweet, he said he hired John Burris of Oakland to investigate what happened and consider whether to file a federal civil rights lawsuit.

-Burris calls on the Las Vegas police department “to be transparent by immediately identifying the involved officers and releasing the officers’ body camera videos of the incident.”
+Burris called on the Las Vegas police department “to be transparent by immediately identifying the involved officers and releasing the officers’ body camera videos of the incident.”

-Burris noted that Bennett was unarmed, sober and not involved in any altercations or dispute at the time the police officers arrested and threatened to use deadly force against him.